ROSE 0.11.145.147

 This method appends a new output parameter.
 Output parameters may be the same as input parameters.
 For instance, if an input parameter is the EAX register then EAX can also be an output parameter, such as during a Linux system call where the input is the system call number and the output is the system call return value.
 Outputs written to the stack need not be enumerated in the calling convention dictionary.

-Referenced by appendOutputParameter().
+Referenced by appendOutputParameter(), appendOutputParameter(), and appendOutputParameter().

 void Rose::BinaryAnalysis::CallingConvention::Definition::appendOutputParameter ( RegisterDescriptor reg)